Do British political cartoonists have a sell-by date?

 "Every time I drew someone, when I took a closer look, it didn’t look right at all.
 I was sad to give it up but it was becoming harder and harder to draw, and to be honest, there was a degree of relief in stopping.
 I will miss the process of coming up with ideas, though.
 The buzz is what I loved - putting two wires together and getting light!
 'Ahh! there's the idea, there it is'."

-Wally Fawkes found that he could not see what he was drawing.
+Wally Fawkes found that he could no longer see what he was drawing.

 Having been forced to put down his pen, Fawkes regretted that he was no longer able to caricature the next generation of frontline politicians such as David Cameron, Ed Miliband, Jeremy Corbyn and Theresa May.
 However, unlike most of his cartooning colleagues, he had at least a major interest to fall back on his other prodigious talent, that of being a jazz musician: “I think I would be a bit sadder about the whole business if I did not have the clarinet playing, but it’s a very good outlet to have.”